 - The Flying Goat: Delicious handcrafted pizzas.
 Can be difficult to get a table here.
 Kid friendly.

-- Italia Trattoria: Lovely, current and creative food.
+- Italia Trattoria: Lovely Italian food.
 Great setting, if the weather is warm, the doors roll up to the neighborhood sidewalk.
 More of a date or girls group setting than a family setting.

 - Knight's Diner: If diner breakfast is your thing, make sure to plan a visit to the 1906 built railcar-turned-diner, offering diner style breakfasts to Spokanites since 1949!